-- 7.1 The School permits the incidental use of its internet and telephone systems to browse the web and make personal telephone calls subject to certain conditions set out below. - 7.2 Our policy on personal use is a privilege and not a right.
-The policy is dependent upon it not being abused or overused and we reserve the right to withdraw our permission or amend the scope of this policy at any time. - 7.3 The following conditions must be met for personal usage to continue: - use must be minimal and take place substantially out of normal working hours (that is, during the member of staff's usual break time or shortly, before or after normal working hours); - use must not interfere with business or office commitments; - use must not commit the School to any marginal costs; - use must comply at all times with the rules and guidelines set out in this policy; - use must also comply with the School's other policies and procedures including but not limited to, the Equal Opportunities Policy, Anti-Harassment and Bullying Policy, Data Protection Policy and Disciplinary Policy and Procedure. - 7.4 Staff should be aware that any personal use of the systems may also be monitored (see below) and, where breaches of this policy are found, action may be taken under our Disciplinary Policy and Procedure.
-Excessive or inappropriate personal use of the School's facilities will be treated as a disciplinary offence resulting in disciplinary action up to and including summary dismissal depending on the seriousness of the offence.
+- 8.1 The School permits the incidental use of its internet, email and telephone systems to send personal email, browse the web and make personal telephone calls subject to certain conditions set out below. - 8.2 Our policy on personal use is a privilege and not a right.
+The policy is dependent upon it not being abused or overused and we reserve the right to withdraw our permission or amend the scope of this policy at any time. - 8.3 The following conditions must be met for personal usage to continue: - (a) use must be minimal and take place substantially out of normal working hours (that is, during the member of staff's usual break time or shortly, before or after normal working hours); - (b) personal emails must be labelled "personal" in the subject header; - (c) use must not interfere with business or office commitments; - (d) use must not commit the School to any marginal costs; - (e) use must comply at all times with the rules and guidelines set out in this policy; - (f) use must also comply with the School's other policies and procedures including but not limited to, the Equal Opportunities and Diversity Policy, Anti-Harassment and Bullying Policy, Data Protection Policy and Disciplinary Policy and Procedure.

-7.5 The School reserves the right to restrict or prevent access to certain telephone numbers or internet sites if it considers that personal use is excessive or otherwise in breach of this policy.
+- 8.4 Staff should be aware that any personal use of the systems may also be monitored (see below) and, where breaches of this policy are found, action may be taken under our Disciplinary Policy and Procedure.
+Excessive or inappropriate personal use of the School's email facility will be treated as a disciplinary offence resulting in disciplinary action up to and including summary dismissal depending on the seriousness of the offence. - 8.5 The School reserves the right to restrict or prevent access to certain telephone numbers or internet sites if it considers that personal use is excessive or otherwise in breach of this policy.

-8. Inappropriate use of equipment and systems
+9. Inappropriate use of equipment and systems